Before we can start the process there has to be an idea of a design or it can be a fully dimensioned designed product complete with a CAD design file.

 If you are at the design stage we can provide some initial design advice and if necessary introduce you to design houses and material suppliers who can assist you to bring your design or product to a stage that is feasible to produce.

 As part of that development process you might require to have samples or prototypes made prior to production.
 This might be to prove the design works or fits into other parts.
 The sample could be to show potential customers or investors what you plan to produce.
-Again, we have access to companies who provide these services and we can introduce you to them.
+We have recently invested in a 3D printer to produce samples ourselves and we also have access to other companies who provide these services and we can introduce you to them.

 Aluminium Tooling or Steel Tooling